shaka-project/shaka-streamer/docs/source/overview.rst

 Platform support
 ----------------

-We support common Linux distributions and macOS.
+We support common Linux distributions, macOS and Windows.

 Multiple VAAPI devices are not yet supported on Linux.
 See `issue #17`_.

-Windows is not supported at this time due to our use of ``os.mkfifo``, but we are accepting PRs if you’d like to add Windows support.
-See `issue #8`_.

 Getting started